 When buying an existing business, your number one job is to keep existing customers and maintain the revenue.
 You won’t keep them all.
 Work with the old owner on the transition, and try to have her/him around.
 Observe the business before the sale is closed, and watch how the customers are handled.
 If you can’t charm the customer, make sure you have people that can.
 I have seen some pretty successful businesses crash after a sale where the new owner is sour, especially if prices go up, or things change a lot right after the sale.

 Few things are more important to business owners than the value of their business.
 The valuation you get for your business can make or break a proposition.
-Conover Tax & Accounting and Conover Day, through our affiliate Conover Capital Management and their team of experienced financial analysts, can provide you the guidance needed to make a sound business decision.
+Conover Tax & Accounting, through our affiliate Conover Capital Management and their team of experienced financial analysts, can provide you the guidance needed to make a sound business decision.

 Whether you’re negotiating a merger, considering new shareholders, attempting to resolve disputes associated with liability, shareholder equity, estate planning or marital dissolution, objective valuation can make the difference between loss or gain, success or failure.